 Where can I find the most recent version of the special permit and how can I locate the most recent list of companies holding party status to DOT-SP 16279?

-What is the process for obtaining party status to this special permit?
+What is the process for obtaining authorization to use to this special permit?

-Yes, transportation is now authorized by Motor Vehicle and Vessel.
+Transportation is authorized by both Motor Vehicle and Cargo Vessel.

 Can this special permit be used at sites which are not hospitals or other medical facilities?